Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: Lessons for TSF from the DSR angle

 \section{Lessons for TSF from the DSR angle}

 DS theory and DSR, unlike pure TS modeling, provide us with an \textit{understanding of the processes} that led to the TS observed, and allow to infer properties of the system beyond what a pure TS model could provide.
 This understanding can help predicting previously unobserved phenomena or devising control strategies.
 It is also a type of understanding that does not require domain knowledge about the system at hand: DS principles and phenomena, such a multistability, chaos, or bifurcations, are \textit{universal}, they can be observed the same way in arbitrary systems from interacting particles to social interactions \cite{strogatz2024nonlinear}.
-Let us now examine in more detail where DSR could improve TS modeling.
+Let us now examine in more detail the implications for TS models \& TSA.